arctern-io/arctern-bootcamp/nytaxi_en/README.md

 dtype: object
 ```

-Get the coordinate system of the current New York City topographic map, and use Arctern to convert the coordinate system to a latitude and longitude coordinate system, which is "EPSG: 4326":
+Get the current coordinate system of the New York City topographic map, and use Arctern to convert the coordinate system to "EPSG: 4326":

 ```python
 from sridentify import Sridentify